-5.1.
-Requirement 77 of SSR-3 [1] states:

-"The operating organization for a research reactor facility shall ensure that effective programmes for maintenance, periodic testing and inspection are established and implemented."
+- 5.1.
+Requirement 77 of SSR-3 [1] states: - "The operating organization for a research reactor facility shall ensure that effective programmes for maintenance, periodic testing and inspection are established and implemented." - 5.2.

-5.2.
 Maintenance, periodic testing and inspection conducted on a programmatic basis should be performed following a prepared plan and procedures.
-This plan should include experimental devices and equipment necessary for response to design extension conditions and may be presented in one or more documents.
+This plan should include experimental devices and equipment necessary for response to design extension conditions and may be presented in one or 26 more documents.

-5.3.
-The programmes for maintenance, testing and inspection should be established early in the research reactor project and should be implemented during commissioning before the commencement of routine operation.
+- 5.3.
+The programmes for maintenance, periodic testing and inspection should be established early in the research reactor project and should be implemented during commissioning, before the commencement of routine operation. - 5.4.

-5.4.
 Paragraph 7.69 of SSR-3 [1] states that "The maintenance, periodic testing and inspection programmes shall be reviewed at regular intervals to incorporate lessons learned from experience."
 Consequently, the programmes should be subject to continuing development and improvement throughout the lifetime of the research reactor.
-Special attention should be given to the collection of baseline data for comparison with observations made later in the lifetime of the research reactor.
+Special attention should be given to the collection of baseline data for comparison with observations made later in the lifetime of the research reactor. - 5.5.

-5.5.
 The programmes for maintenance, periodic testing and inspection should cover all administrative and technical measures necessary for the performance of maintenance, periodic testing and inspection of the research reactor.
-The measures include service, overhaul and repair, replacement of parts, testing, calibration and inspection.

-"Maintenance...periodic testing and inspection shall be conducted to ensure that structures, systems and components are able to function in accordance with the design intent, in compliance with the operational limits and conditions."

-5.7.
-The following should be available for the preparation of the programmes for maintenance, periodic testing and inspection:

-- (a) The safety analysis report; - (b) The OLCs and any other applicable regulatory requirements; - (c) Documentation on the management systems; - (d) Piping and instrumentation diagrams; - (e) Process diagrams; - (f) Schematic and detailed drawings (including as-built drawings); - (g) Specifications of SSCs; - (h) Manufacturers' information (e.g. descriptions, specifications, and operating and service manuals); - (i) Failure data (where available); - (j) Information on maintenance practices from other reactors; - (k) Pre-service inspection data and reports.
+The measures include service, overhaul and repair, replacement of parts, testing, calibration and inspection. - 5.6.
+Paragraph 7.68 of SSR-3 [1] states: - "Maintenance...periodic testing and inspection shall be conducted to ensure that structures, systems and components are able to function in accordance with the design intent, in compliance with the operational limits and conditions." - 5.7.
+The following should be available for the preparation of the programmes for maintenance, periodic testing and inspection: - (a) The safety analysis report; - (b) The OLCs and any other applicable regulatory requirements; - (c) Documentation on the management systems; - (d) Piping and instrumentation diagrams; - (e) Process diagrams; - (f) Schematic and detailed drawings (including as-built drawings); - (g) Specifications of SSCs; - (h) Manufacturers' information Information from manufacturers (e.g. descriptions, specifications, and operating manuals and service manuals); - (i) Failure data (where available); - (j) Information on maintenance practices from other reactors; - (k) Pre-service inspection data and reports.

-CONTENT OF THE PROGRAMMES FOR MAINTENANCE, PERIODIC TESTING AND INSPECTION OF RESEARCH REACTORS
+AND INSPECTION OF RESEARCH REACTORS

-5.8.
+- 5.8.
 The programmes should be documented so as to enable the objectives and methods of maintenance, periodic testing and inspection of the research reactor to be clearly understood in order to facilitate the implementation, review and assessment of the programmes, and to allow management control and coordination.
-The programme documentation should cover the following:

-- (a) General description;

-- (b) Management system;

-- (c) Organization and responsibilities;

-- (d) Selection, training and qualification of maintenance personnel;

-- (e) SSCs included in the programme; - (f) Technical and administrative procedures; - (g) Administrative controls; - (h) Scheduling of maintenance, periodic testing and inspection; - (i) Review and verification of the programme; - (j) Documents and records; - (k) Review of results; - (l) Maintenance facilities; - (m) Procurement and storage of spare parts; - (n) Interface with the ageing management programme (see SSG-10 (Rev. 1) [7]).
+The programme documentation should cover the following: - (a) General description; - (b) Management system; - (c) OrganizationOrganizational structure and responsibilities; - (d) Selection, training and qualification of maintenance personnel; - (e) SSCs included in the programmeprogrammes; - (f) Technical and administrative procedures; - (g) Administrative controls; - (h) Scheduling of maintenance, periodic testing and inspection; - (i) Review and verification of the programmeprogrammes; - (j) Documents and records associated with the programmes; - (k) Review of results of maintenance, periodic testing and inspection; - (1) Maintenance facilities at the research reactor; - (m) Procurement and storage of spare parts; - (n) Interface with the ageing management programme (see SSG-10 (Rev. 1) [7]).